4 PR messaging tips to improve your communications strategyBy Agility PR Solutions on May 2nd, 2017 | 2 Comments

-Communication is what successful PR is built on, but there’s so much noise from other businesses and competing firms, that it’s difficult to stand out as a valued business.
+PR messaging depends on clear communication.
+The problem is that there’s so much noise from competing firms that it can be nearly impossible to stand out as a valued business.
 You obviously have a lot to offer, but if you can’t successfully communicate that to your customers, you might as well stay mute.

 1. Ask productive questions

-This is important for narrowing your topics.
-It’s easy to write a broad article or email reply, but it’s always better to be more specific in your responses.
-If you truly want to stand out, you need to ask yourself some of the following questions regarding a message:
+It’s easy to write a broad article or email reply, but it’s always better to be more specific in your communications.
+If you truly want to stand out, you need to ask yourself some of the following questions regarding your messaging.

-- What problem will this solve for the customer?
+- What problem will this solve for my customer?

 - How will this change their perspective from this day forward?

-- Why would anyone want to read the message?
+- Why would anyone want to read this message?

-- What will be the most memorable thing about the message?
+- What will be the most memorable thing about this message?

 2. Be clear and concise

-Everyone gets a little “fluffy” with their content sometimes, but communication that cuts back on the flowery and wordy language tends to perform better.
-Much of learning to write with precision comes from the editing portion of content creation.
-Delete unnecessary words and use active verbs to make your sentences stronger.
+Everyone gets a little fluffy with their content sometimes, but communication that cuts back on the flowery language should always be your goal.
+Tip within a tip: much of writing with precision comes in the editing stage of content creation; delete unnecessary words and use active verbs to make your sentences stronger.

 3. Leave the jargon behind

-You might be using jargon without even realizing it.
-Here are some of the most used jargon phrases:
+Problem is, you might be using jargon without even realizing it.
+Keep an eye out for some of these offenders:

 4. Make your message memorable

 There’s no point in communicating if the message doesn’t stick.
-It just turns into wasted time and money.
 Creating memorable messages is a challenge, but it’s easier if you follow the 4Cs model:

 - Comprehension: Make sure your audience understands the main point through repetition, concision, and simplicity.